jonas-diete/jonas-diete/README.md

 ## Hello, I am Jonas - a software developer with a background in teaching

-I have just finished the Makers Coding Bootcamp - a 12 weeks full-time immersive coding course.
-Now, I am looking for an entry-level job as a software developer.
+I have just finished the Makers Coding Bootcamp - a 4 months full-time immersive coding course.
+Now I am looking for an entry-level job as a software developer.

 ### Languages, Frameworks and Databases I have worked with: